rdougan/Tumblr/README.md

 	* quotes

 	The other types will require some more work, but I believe photosets is the most difficult as you must calculate the positioning of each photo in the set.

+## What use is this code to you?

+* You could design and finish the app if you wanted.
+THe bulk of the app is already here, so it just needs to be finished.
+* Use the app as a guide on how to make real world applications.
+When learning Objective-C, I found it hard to find real world code or applications to use as a reference.

 ## The current UI

 I was planning on designing the UI with my beautiful wife [https://twitter.com/mrsdougan](Sarah Dougan), but of course that was also stopped because of the launch of the offical app.